-If your situation seems appropriate for a complaint to the state insurance department, the mere mention to the adjuster of your intent to file such a complaint might bring a new settlement offer.
-Even though the insurance department is unlikely to get involved, adjusters would rather not have such a complaint on file.
-Too many of these complaints can result in an insurance department inquiry, and individual adjusters do not want to have these complaints in their own personnel files.
+If your situation seems appropriate for a complaint to the state insurance department, the mere mention of your intent to file a complaint might bring a new settlement offer.
+Even though the insurance department is unlikely to get involved, insurance companies would rather not have complaints against them on file.
+Too many complaints looks bad for individual adjusters and the company.

 If mentioning the possibility of a complaint to the state department of insurance doesn't get any movement from the adjuster or supervisor, file an actual complaint.

 Your complaint to the state insurance department can accomplish several things.
-First, someone in the claims department of the insurance company other than the adjuster who handled the claim will become aware that there is a claimant who intends to do whatever it takes to get a fair and reasonable personal injury settlement, and that may inspire someone to take another look at your claim and come up with a reasonable settlement offer.
+First, the claims manager or director will hear about your claim and learn that you're someone who intends to do whatever it takes to get a fair and reasonable personal injury settlement.
+Your persistence alone may inspire a reasonable settlement offer.
 Also, because a complaint with the state insurance department adds an extra layer of work for the insurance company, the company will want to try harder to settle your claim.

 On rare occasions, an investigator for the state insurance department actually speaks in person to an insurance company on a claimant's behalf.
 This may get the insurance adjuster to make a more reasonable settlement offer.
-At the least, it will probably force an explanation of why the insurance company is taking such a hardline position, an explanation the investigator may pass on to the claimant.
+At the least, it will probably force an explanation of why the insurance company is taking such a hardline position, which you can use in your negotiations.

 The following letter should help you get started on your own complaint: